inngest/envelop-plugin-inngest/packages/setup/redwoodjs/README.md

 - scheduled
 - step

+Note: if you omit the type argument, you will be prompted to pick a supported function type.

 See [Writing Functions](https://www.inngest.com/docs/functions) in the Inngest documentation for more info.

 Important: In order to use Inngest functions, the plugin command should be run first to configure and setup your RedwoodJS app to use Inngest.

 ## Inngest Dev Server